is your car is a lemon 2

 Frequently Asked Questions

-In New Jersey, a vehicle is considered a Lemon if it has a substantial defect that persists after three unsuccessful repair attempts or if it has been out of service for 20 cumulative days within the first 24,000 miles or two years of ownership.
-The defect must significantly impair the vehicle’s use, value, or safety.
+In New Jersey, a vehicle qualifies as a Lemon if a substantial defect persists after three unsuccessful repair attempts, or if it is out of service for 20 cumulative days within the first two years or 24,000 miles of ownership.
+The defect must substantially impair the vehicle’s use, value, or safety.

 What Our New Jersey Clients are Saying